Organizations are increasingly adopting hybrid cloud infrastructures amid rapid evolution in information technology.

 As businesses increasingly adopt hybrid cloud solutions, understanding and addressing the unique security challenges is essential.

-This article looks at hybrid cloud security, exploring its fundamental principles and understanding why it holds a lot of importance for organizations.
+This article examines hybrid cloud security, exploring its fundamental principles and why it is important to organizations.

 - What is Hybrid Cloud Security?